 It was a great moment, Saturday 2.
 June 2012, when one Heinkel He 115 b / c was lifted out of Hafrsfjord.
-A large amount of onlookers are collected in the old German seaplane harbor, the weather was great, and it reminds all of a folk festival.
-Then finally the first propeller blade stuck up through inlet surface.
+A large amount of onlookers were collected in the old German seaplane harbor, the weather was great, and it reminded all of a folk festival.
+Then finally, the first propeller blade stuck up through inlet surface.

 The airplane is lifted out of the bay is characterized 8L + FH and werkenummer 2398.
 It belonged to 1 Staffel / Küstenfliegergruppe 906.
 This is the first step in a long process.
 Many volunteers and local businesses had provided major contributions and funds.
-And the effort is a success, as it had very rarely flown, and was in an unexpectedly good condition, when retrieved from the bay.
+The effort was a success, as it had very rarely flown, and was in an unexpectedly good condition, when retrieved from the bay.

 Efforts to salvage the plane is an extensive project run by members of the Friendship Association Aviation Museum Sola.
 That raising feasible due to much a comprehensive support from a number of Firms in North Jæren.
 These support the project with money or goods and services, without charge or at greatly reduced rates. without this generous support it would not be possible to implement the project.
 In addition allows divers performing raising ,and contributes with its extensive network, one very impressive job.

 Venneforeningen after raising a presentation of what is done.
 You can read this by opening the link; Raising and further work with He 115